 If you choose to write your Will with an online service, make sure that you use one that is tried and tested.

-We have tens of thousands of customers at LegalWills.ca and we are immensely proud of our reviews.
+We have hundreds of thousands of customers at LegalWills.ca and we are immensely proud of our reviews.

 On Facebook we also have a 4.9 star rating